 English - 4 years Four years of composition and grammar to include content in writing, literature, and speech.
 Mathematics - 4 years At least four of the following six classes: • Pre-algebra • Algebra • Geometry • Algebra II and/or Trigonometry • Precalculus • Calculus Social Studies - 3 years One year of American History, one semester of Government, 3 semesters of Social Studies elective.
-Natural Sciences - 3 years Three years of Laboratory Science including Biology and Chemistry.
-Electives - 2 years Foreign Language or Two years of one language.
-Art, Music, Vocational Any combination of 2 years.
+Natural Sciences - 3 years One year each in Biology, Chemistry and Physics.
+Electives - 2 years Foreign Language or Art, Music, Vocational Two years of one language.
+Any combination of 2 years.
 Flexible Units - 2 years Two additional years from any of the five categories.